MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`ContainerName`** - **Container Name**<br>
 `string`.
 Required when `Destination = AzureBlob`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Name of the Container for uploading the files.
-If a container with the given name does not exist in the specified storage account, it will automatically be created. <br> If you need to create a virtual directory inside the container, use the blob prefix input below. <br> Example: If your target location is <i>https://myaccount.blob.core.windows.net/mycontainer/vd1/vd2/</i>, then specify <i>mycontainer</i> as container name and <i>vd1/vd2/</i> as blob prefix.
+The name of the container into which files are copied.
+If the specified container does not exist in the storage account, it will be created.

+To create a virtual directory inside the container, use the blob prefix input.
+For example, for the target location `https://myaccount.blob.core.windows.net/mycontainer/vd1/vd2/`, specify container name `mycontainer` and blob prefix: `vd1/vd2`.
 <!-- :::editable-content-end::: -->
 <br>